How Do Pensions And Life Insurance Work Together?

 Defined Benefit

-As you can see, there are a lot of different options here.
-In either case, when you have a pension that you’re paying into, it usually won’t have a life insurance rider of any sort.
+As you can see, there are numerous options available.
+In either case, when you have a pension that you’re paying into, it usually won’t have a life insurance rider.

 You can get life insurance on your own, and some forms of pension can be treated like life insurance if you pass when they’re still paying out, but they don’t operate quite the same way as life insurance cover will.